hellochang/chess/README.md

 ## Extra Features

-You can regret your moves, as many moves as you want.
+You can regret and undo as many moves of your moves as you want.

 ## Compile & Run